Environmental Quality Incentives Program: Practices Eligible for Funding

 The EQIP covers up to 75 percent of costs incurred and 100 percent of income foregone for implementing eligible conservation practices for awardees.
 There are a variety of conservation practices that are eligible for funding under EQIP.

 Grazing

 Managed rotational grazing, a method of livestock production in which animals are moved between pastures in order to let pastureland rest, is included as an eligible practice under EQIP.
 Specifically, the most common managed grazing practices that may receive funding include: design plans and identification of infrastructure and materials needs such as fencing, planting, and water systems; prescribed grazing systems that improve or maintain water quality, plant communities, watersheds, or wildlife cover; and mechanical treatment to improve soil and plant conditions.
 At the national level, 50 percent of EQIP funding is reserved for livestock operations.

+Ground and Surface Water Conservation Program

+The Ground and Surface Water Conservation Program (GSWCP) is a component of Environmental Quality Incentives Program (EQIP) enacted in the 2002 farm bill (P.L.
+107-171, Sec.
+2301) to improve irrigation and water use efficiency, and reduce water use by agriculture.
+Mandatory funding from the Commodity Credit Corporation (CCC) starts at $25 million in FY2002, and increases to $60 million annually between FY2004 and FY2007.
+In addition, $50 million is to go to the Klamath Basin in Oregon and California to carry out water conservation activities.